Sound Juicer Manual

 The Music Folder drop-down list allows you to select which folder to store your audio files in.
 Select one of the folders from the list, or choose Other to select another folder with the file chooser.
 By default, files are placed under the Music folder in your home folder.

 The Track Names section allows you to control how the files and folders are named.
-Sound Juicer can store audio files in seperate folders, helping you keep your music organized.
+Sound Juicer can store audio files in seperate folders, helping you keep your music organised.
 You can choose how these folders are created and named using the Folder hierarchy drop-down list.
 By default, Sound Juicer creates a folder for the album artist and a subfolder for the album.

 Use the File name drop-down list to select how the audio files are named.
 By default, Sound Juicer uses the track number followed by a hyphen and the track title.